sur30/CS424-Airport-Wait-Time/README.md

    In such a scenario, kindly refresh the page once again.

 Please refer to Final_Report.docx for technical details.
+You can find the Video Demo of the project here : https://drive.google.com/open?id=0ByzOVrLfu6edZ19JbUZHamVaSTA

 By
 -Surbhi Arora